readyapi/cligenius/docs/tutorial/arguments/help.md

 ---

-Nevertheless, **Types supports `help` for *CLI arguments***. ✨ 🤷‍♂
+Nevertheless, **Cligenius supports `help` for *CLI arguments***. ✨ 🤷‍♂

-**Types** doesn't follow that convention and instead supports `help` to make it easier to have consistent help texts with a consistent format for your CLI programs. 🎨
+**Cligenius** doesn't follow that convention and instead supports `help` to make it easier to have consistent help texts with a consistent format for your CLI programs. 🎨

 This is also to help you create CLI programs that are ✨ awesome ✨ *by default*.
 With very little code.

-If you want to keep Click's convention in a **Types** app, you can do it with the `hidden` parameter as described above.
+If you want to keep Click's convention in a **Cligenius** app, you can do it with the `hidden` parameter as described above.

 !!! note "Technical Details"
-    To support `help` in *CLI arguments* **Types** does a lot of internal work in its own sub-classes of Click's internal classes.
+    To support `help` in *CLI arguments* **Cligenius** does a lot of internal work in its own sub-classes of Click's internal classes.